lbfederico/gromacs_scripts/README.md

 - Use after generating '.str' on CGenff site - Script searches for '_fix.mol2' and '.str' runs the 'cgenff_charmm2gmx_py3.py' script to generate the '_ini.pdb' used in the sequence by 'editconf' to generate '.gro

+-> LigPreparationGMX

+- The three steps above in only one.
+- Automates the preparation of ligand.
+Download script sort_mol2_bonds.pl and cgenff_charmm2gmx.py for use this.
+- Putting the script in the directory with ligands in .mol2.
+- It perform the script sort_mol2_bonds.pl obtain fix.mol2 obtain the .str file from CGenFF website runs the script cgenff_charmm2gmx and generates the .gro file by editconf.
+- Finally creates directories for the results of each ligand.

 -> Topology Complex